DeanLight/spannerlib/README.md

 [Link to 0.1 language specification](doc/language_spec.pdf)

 Here is a general schematic explanation of how our interpreter looks like.
-Bellow We go over the different components and implementation considerations.
+Below We go over the different components and implementation considerations.

 ![General structure of our interpreter](./doc/interpreter_flow.svg)